samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 As GitHub Actions becomes more popular, it's clear that a migration tool will be useful to move workloads to GitHub.

 # How to use
-In the future we will create a website for ease of converting results.
-Today, you can add the (currently prerelease) [NuGet package](https://www.nuget.org/packages/AzurePipelinesToGitHubActionsConverter.Core/), or paste yaml into the text in the console application, "AzurePipelinesToGitHubActionsConverter.ConsoleApp".
+There is a website that consumes this module at: https://pipelinestoactions.azurewebsites.net/ You can also use the (currently prerelease) [NuGet package](https://www.nuget.org/packages/AzurePipelinesToGitHubActionsConverter.Core/)

 # How this works
 **Currently this only supports one-way migrations from Azure Pipelines to GitHub Actions.
-Also note that this is translating some steps, but is just supporting the basic .NET tasks so far.
+There are functions to deserialize Azure Pipelines, and Serialize and Deserialize GitHub Actions.
+While this is translating many  steps, it has so far been targeted to just supporting the basic .NET pipelines so far.
 Check the [issues](https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverter/issues) for incomplete items, or the TODO's in the source code.**

 Yaml can be challenging.
 The wikipedia page lays out the rules nicely, but when we are talking about converting yaml to C#, there are a few things to know